svn2github/wordpress-vip-plugins/inform-video-match/readme.txt

 == Changelog ==

+= 1.3.2 =
+* Featured image bug for not inserting video fixed

 = 1.3.0 =
 * Allows user to set any post with a video inserted to use that video's thumbnail as the featured image